 The model combines the local social accounts SAM-K (“Social Accounting Matrices for Municipalities”) with the regional economic calculation model LINE (“Local INSectoral and Interregional Economic model”).
 It makes it possible to monitor and project the development for local businesses and the labour market with different time horizons, as well as calculate scenarios/projects in a consistent manner.

-The detailed insight into the economic and employment effects of change gives the model’s users a stronger basis for decision making and/or the ability to document impact to decision makers.
+The detailed insight into the economic and employment effects of change gives the model’s users a stronger basis for decision making and/or the ability to document impact for decision makers.

-CRT also makes stand-alone analyzes with data from the Regional Model for both private and public organizations.
+CRT also makes stand-alone analyses with data from the Regional Model for both private and public organisations.

-Contact the Model Team if you would like an offer for a calculation with the model or developed a special version of the model that is tailored to a continuous need for data.
+Contact the Model Team if you would like an offer for a calculation with the model or to develop a special version of the model that is tailored to a continuous need for data.

 SAM-K is a local social account and is an extended version of the regional accounts that Statistics Denmark presents for Denmark.
-SAM-K provides an exhaustive and flexible description of the economic and business and employment activity in the Danish municipalities, regions and labor force catchments.
+SAM-K provides an exhaustive and flexible description of the economic, business and employment activity in the Danish municipalities, regions and labour force catchments.

 SAM-K includes the following data sources when compiling regional and local social accounts: